kkyau/ISQA-3420-/Use Cases.md

  d) Working version of FOSSology

 ###Main Success Scenarios
 The package is scanned and returned to the developer after the information has been stored in the database.
-(The success scenario is really about writing the vulnerability and license information to the DB and also being able to return this information to the developer).

 ###Failed End Conditions
  a) The package is scanned but the database does not add the software's licenses and vulnerabilities to the database.